 Read reviews, contact past students, and have a chat with the teachers.
 Becoming a yoga teacher involves an essential investment in time and money, so it’s worth doing the research.

-For further help on selecting the right online school, Read >>> Best Yoga Instructor Courses Online
+For further help on selecting the right online school, Read >>> Best Online Yoga Teacher Training

 4) Commit to your training

 Once you’ve selected the right program, fully commit to your learning.
 Show up, take tons of notes, and ask questions.
 Two hundred hours goes very fast, so make sure that you gain as much knowledge as possible to be the best yoga teacher you can become.

 After you graduate and officially become a certified yoga teacher, start teaching right away.

 While your training will equip you with theoretical knowledge, your most significant learning will be acquired by teaching yoga classes and communicating with your fellow teachers.

 You can start by teaching within your small group of friends, or advertise through your Facebook groups within your community that you will start teaching.

 The important thing is to start building that confidence of yours!